Discover ways to explore Oxford County without breaking the bank!

 In Otterville, public swims are available during the season daily from 1-4pm and lane swims are also available throughout the day for adults.
 With no admission fee, you really can’t beat it.

 Post-swim, consider hopping over to Ritchies Ice Cream and BBQ (just 8-mins drive away) for a Shaw’s Ice Cream Cone or if you’ve worked up an appetite, try their fresh cut fries and beef brisket or burger!

 In Thamesford, their pool is available for open swims as well with $3.00 admission and children under 3 for free.
 Splash around during the free swim windows in some beautiful summer sun or if you’ll be back often, you can sign up for lessons or aquatic instruction.
-Check out your options on page 28 of this guide.

 After your swim, consider checking out one of Oxford’s newest ice cream stops, The Frozen Cow.
 Serving up an Ontario summer fav- Kawartha Dairy- you’ll love cooling down with these delicious cones.